imsc-rosetta/imsc-rosetta-specification/documents/samplespreparation.md

 # How to prepare a sample document for inclusion in the repository

-The [/samples](../samples) folder constains descriptive documents about the samples presented as part of the IMSC-Rosetta specification repository.
+The [/samples](../samples) folder contains descriptive documents about the samples presented as part of the IMSC-Rosetta specification repository.

 To create a descriptive file from an `(name).imsrc` file, do the following: